 - A California Department of Motor Vehicles (DMV) employee reportedly slept on the job but escaped any disciplinary or corrective action.
-For more than three years, DMV co-workers reported the activities of their colleague to management; however, no action was taken.
-An audit disclosed the DMV employee failed to perform her official duties and misused 2,200 work hours at a cost of $40,000 to California tax payers.
+For more than three years, DMV co-workers reported the activities of their colleagues to management; however, no action was taken.
+An audit disclosed the DMV employee failed to perform her official duties and misused 2,200 work hours at a cost of $40,000 to California taxpayers.

 UNDERSTANDING THE MODERN THREAT LANDSCAPE